List types for resource aware languages: an implicit name approach: Terms with implicit names

 The basic reduction considered here is

 Three patterns are of interest in Figure~\ref{fig:SK}:

 The first pattern corresponds to a $`l$ that binds no index, the second pattern corresponds to a $`l$ that binds exactly one index and the third pattern corresponds to a $`l$ that binds two indices.
 This later pattern is representative, but clearly, there are patterns with more bound indices (see Figure~\ref{fig:Lxxx}, page \pageref{fig:Lxxx}).
 We propose the control of variable by restricting the language to $\Lin$ in Section~\ref{sec:LinLambda} and $\Luin$ in Section~\ref{sec:luin}, and by extending the language to $\LRdB$ in Section~\ref{sec:LRdB}.
 In the new language $\LRdB$, extended with two new operators $\triangledown$ (duplicator) and $`(.)$ (erasure), terms are \emph{linearised}, meaning that only patterns corresponding to a $`l$ that binds exactly one index are present in the Bourbaki representation (see Figure~\ref{fig:merged}).
-This recalls Lamping's optimal calculus~\cite{DBLP:conf/popl/Lamping90,DBLP:conf/popl/GonthierAL92,asperti99}, but in $\LRdB$, we have an atomic substitution, whereas in Lamping's calculus there is none; \emph{fans} (a kind of duplicators) are propagated.
+This recalls Lamping's optimal calculus~\cite{DBLP:conf/popl/Lamping90}, which is described in~\cite{DBLP:conf/popl/GonthierAL92} and in~\cite{DBLP:books/daglib/0095289} with its connections with linear logic.
+In $\LRdB$, we have an atomic substitution, whereas in Lamping's calculus there is none.
+Indeed, in Lamping calculus, \emph{fans} (a~kind of duplicators) are propagated.
 However, the connection should be deepened.